chenlabgccri/CeL-ID/README.md

 CCLE_FREQ.txt - It shows allele frequency (FREQ) values for all the variants derived from CCLE RNA-seq dataset.

-Query_DP.txt - It shows depth of coverage (DP) values for the variants discovered in MCF7 cells (GSE86316)
+Query_DP.txt - It shows depth of coverage (DP) values for the variants discovered in MCF7 cells (data from GSE86316)

-Query_FREQ.txt - It shows allele frequency (FREQ) values for the variants discovered in MCF7 cells (GSE86316)
+Query_FREQ.txt - It shows allele frequency (FREQ) values for the variants discovered in MCF7 cells (data from GSE86316)

 COSMIC70_matched files - Complete list of COSMIC 70 matched variants with DP and FREQ values, respectively (compressed format).